 - It will have the ability to practice its learned skills and improve on them in a real physical environment

 - Finally, it will also learn our values, emotions, how we make errors and simply what is good and bad.
+It willlearn our preferences, rather than simply, goals.
 That can only be experienced in a real physical environment by a real (not augmented) physical humanoid robot.

 Gradually, through self-learning and additional augmented reality capability, such AI assistants will become better and better in making decisions than most human advisers.
 It is at this stage, that some legislation may be needed to minimize the risks for humans from such advanced robots.
 The first law might be to recognize a concrete AI Assistant, as having some rights – e.g. only certain people will be able to make highest level decisions, and if needed, switch off the assistant.
 Secondly, laws may be introduced, requiring a politician to execute a decision made by such an AI Assistant because that might be in the best interest of the nation or a given community.
 The only exception might be in case such an assistant’s decision is challenged by a panel of human specialists.
 In any case, expect some interesting laws to be introduced quite soon regulating the sphere of initial coexistence of humans and AI assistants.